ShawnEvans77/marnie-bot/README.md

 Marnie is a Discord bot for people who love Pokemon.

-She's called Marnie because who wouldn't want to be a part of Team Yell?

 The bot scrapes PokeAPI data to provide updated information on Pokemon game data.
 Useful if you have a Discord Server based around Pokemon Showdown and you want your own lightweight port of the website's commands.
 The primary information returned for queries on a Pokemon species are their stats, abilities, weight, generation, and type.
 Simple descriptions are returned for items and abilities.
 Generation, Power, PP, Accuracy, Type, and Damage Type are returned for moves.